Anish Kapoor: Earth Works and Floating Bowls at the Lisson Gallery

-If you ask people whether they like Anish Kapoor’s The Orbit, the opinion will be divided into two.
-There are those who hate it and calls it an eyesore.
-For me, it took some time to form an opinion – I had to interact with it a few times when I visited the Olympic park and found out how I have appreciated it more each time.
+If you ask people whether they like Anish Kapoor's The Orbit, the opinion will be divided into two.
+Some hate it and call it an eyesore.
+For me, it took some time to form an opinion – I had to interact with it a few times when I visited the Olympic park and found out how much more I appreciated it each time.

-At the Lisson gallery (London), Anish Kapoor’s earth works do the same.
+At the Lisson Gallery (London), Anish Kapoor's earthworks do the same.
 They are small-scale this time but provide the same effect as his large-scale works.
 I am mesmerised by the table sculptures that form illusory landscapes made from cement that shoots up into the air or slides into a void while In the Shadow of the Tree and the Knot of the earth II mushrooms into a tiny eruption.
-On the walls are coral-like-slash-asteroid looking sculptures also made from cement.
-On one side of the wall sits a canvass made from earth-like pigments.
+On the walls are coral-like-slash-asteroid-looking sculptures also made from cement.
+On one side of the wall sits a canvas made from earth-like pigments.
 In the basement, we see a continuity of this whole earthly she-bang.
 Nothing like the smooth and sleek master of metallic surfaces that we know Kapoor to be.

 2. Floating bowls

-And yet, in another room, there’s a complete turn around with the colourful fiber glass bowls lined up against the walls – here is the same Kapoor we love – and more so in monochromatic colours, aquamarine, hot orange, lime green!
+And yet, in another room, there's a complete turnaround with the colourful fibreglass bowls lined up against the walls – here is the same Kapoor we love – and more so in monochromatic colours, aquamarine, hot orange, lime green!
 Has the colourful spot paintings of Damien Hirst finally rubbed on him?
 No – far from it – this room spells like a time machine…I observe these bowls from the sides and front – not knowing what to make of these shapes.
 I feel like I am lost in space.
 Mars 2012 should be in this room.

 3. Intersection 2012